Juuanek/PORTFOLIO-LONG-VERSION/README.md

 ## <p align="center"><a name="jira"> 🤗 JIRA - BUG REPORT EXAMPLE🤗 </a>
 IN PROGRESS

+## <p align="center"><a name="jira"> 🤗 LANGUAGES 🤗 </a>
+As languages are really imporatnt part of every kind of job in IT I decided to write a littlwe bit about it and how it looks in my life.
+- English - Thats why I am writing all my sources in English is to show you that I can use it and use it well I think.
+I wrote whole portfolio and CV in English and I try to use it as much as I can to be better and better.
+I watch movies, listen to podcasts, read books in this language and have very little difficulties with some unusual phrases, or words that I just don't know yet.
+I love this language and hope to use it in my future work almost all the time.

+Italian - I spent 7 months in Italy in two parts.
+First I went on practices, and second time I went to take part in an intern opportunity.
+As I knew I could learn one languge I decided it won't be hard for me to learn the other one.
+And I started to learn and became a communicative in this language in a really short period of time.
+I would describe myself in this language as A1 because I can exchange thoughts with italians.
+But it is not like I am native or something.
+Just huge basics and really good understanding in practice at work not from books.

 ## <p align="center"><a name="podcasts"> 🤗PODCASTS ABOUT SOFTWARE TESTING🤗 </a>